Are you an adviser? Go to Unbiased Pro

 Cash savings accounts are always popular with people who want to put away a lump sum and earn guaranteed interest on their savings

-Banks and building societies offer many options, including easy-access and fixed-rate savings accounts, notice accounts and cash individual savings accounts (ISAs).
+Banks and building societies offer many options, including easy-access accounts, fixed-rate savings accounts and notice accounts.

 Each type offers different benefits depending on your need for flexibility, and how much interest you earn can vary significantly.